h12w/teff/SPEC.md

 This specification is a followup work of [OGDL 2.0](https://github.com/ogdl) (OGDL was invented by Rolf Veen, and we cooperated in writing its 2.0 spec).
-The major difference between TEFF and OGDL is that TEFF disallow mutiple values occupying a single line.
+The major difference between TEFF and OGDL is that TEFF core disallow mutiple values occupying a single line (unless a custom encoding is defined).
 This constraint simplifies the parser, opens more possibilities for extensions and makes it clearer to compare two files line by line.

 Notation
 --------
 The syntax is specified using a variant of Extended Backus-Naur Form, based on [W3C XML EBNF](http://www.w3.org/TR/xml11/#sec-notation), which is extended with the following definitions:
-* Escape sequences defined in section [Interpreted string](#interpreted-string).
+* Escape sequences defined in section [Escape sequences](#escape-sequences).
 * Regular expressions defined in section [Regular expression](#regular-expression).
 * Text enclosed by <> is a description.